jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

         pass

-  the terminal now gives an :doc:`/exceptions/AttributeError` with a different error
+  the terminal now gives an :ref:`AttributeError` with a different error

 * When I add the missing attribute to the ``ClassWithMethods`` class